shenasa-ai/tfserving_tutorial/README.md

 new_predictions = numpy.array(json.loads(json_response.text)["predictions"])
 ```

-you can try it with a notebook:
+You can try it with a notebook:

 [inference-api.ipynb](./inference-api.ipynb)